 Mythical flying chariots or palaces called Vimana appear in classical Indian literature.
 They would not be mentioned here if one Capt.
 Anand Bodas had not claimed that they were real.
-The Vaimānika Shāstra is a fake historical text on the science of aeronautics, purported to have been received through telepathic communication around 1920.
+The Vaimānika Shāstra is a sham historical text on the science of aeronautics, purported to have been received through telepathic communication around 1920.
 Bodas swallowed it whole and presented an analysis, apparently in all seriousness, to a session of the Indian Science Congress on Vedic Science through Sanskrit.
-The whole piece of nonsense was soon debunked, but it retreated to a bone-headed niche of believers who still try to wrap it in plausible period technnology.
-The myth of the Vimana has thus survived to become a recurrent Internet meme.
+The whole piece of nonsense was soon debunked, but it retreated to a bone-headed niche of believers for whom it suits their political ideology, and who still try to wrap it in plausible period technology.
+The myth of the Vimana has thus survived through a bizarre psychic hoax, to become a recurrent Internet meme.

-Samuel Pierpoint Langley was Secretary of the prestigious Smithsonian Institution when in 1902 his Aerodrome flopped into the Potomac river from the roof of a houseboat, dunking its pilot.
-The next year the lowly Wright brothers flew, and a couple of years after that Langley died.
-The Smithsonian was unwilling to admit that it had been beaten by a couple fo bicycle makers and insisted that Langley had flown before the Wrights.
+Samuel Pierpoint Langley was Secretary of the prestigious Smithsonian Institution when in 1903 his Aerodrome flopped into the Potomac river from the roof of a houseboat, dunking its pilot.
+Only a few days later the lowly Wright brothers did fly, and a couple of years after that Langley died.
+The Smithsonian was unwilling to admit that it had been beaten by a couple of no-account bicycle makers and insisted that Langley had flown before the Wrights.

-After the First World War, the overly self-important Smithsonian set out to prove its point by fair means or foul.
+A few years later the overly self-important Smithsonian set out to prove its point by fair means or foul.
 They employed the successful designer Glenn Curtiss to refurbish the Aerodrome and to make whatever modifications it took to make it fly.
-He did so, and the august Institute promplty claimed this as proof of Langely's priority.
+He added floats to make it a proper waterplane, reshaped the wings and rejigged the tail, until in 1914 it succeeded in making short but unsustainable hops.
+The august Institute promptly published a photograph of it during a hop, claimed that it was flying properly and endorsed it as proof of Langley's priority.

-The Wrights were so outraged they loaned their historic Flyer to the British Science Museum, where it was put on display.
-They challenged the Smithsonian head on and the legal dispute rumbled on for decades, until the shameful fraud was uncovered and the truth revealed.
-The Smithsonian were publicly humiliated, being forced to to accept the Wrights' claims and back down.
+The Wrights were so outraged that they loaned their historic Flyer to the British Science Museum on the other side of the Atlantic, where it was put on display.
+They challenged the Smithsonian head on and the legal dispute rumbled on for decades, until the shameful fraud was eventually uncovered and the truth revealed.
+The Smithsonian were publicly humiliated, forced to to accept the Wrights' claims and back down.